fictionco/fiction/@docs/essentials/metainfo/index.md

 # Metainfo and Metatags

 For meta handling, Factor uses the [Vue Meta Plugin](https://github.com/nuxt/vue-meta).
-Which allows you to set meta information in the the source of your HTML.
+Which allows you to set meta information in the source of your HTML.
 The features of this plugin are fully implemented on both the client and in SSR.

 ## Vue Meta

-Factor fully implements [Vue Meta](https://vue-meta.nuxtjs.org/guide/), so all of it's docs apply to working with Factor's meta info.
+Factor's meta system implements [Vue Meta](https://vue-meta.nuxtjs.org/guide/), so use its docs for additional help working with Factor's meta info.

 **Features:**